Frequently Asked Questions

 Q: What is a “waiting list”, and how do I get on it?

-Waiting lists help insure that coordination applications will be processed in a more timely manner by eliminating the burden on ARCC's staff of having to process the many applications that ARCC regularly receives for repeaters in areas where there are simply no repeater pairs available.
-It also helps ensure that applicants who are truly interested in putting up a new repeater will have the best chance of obtaining coordination as pairs become available, and in doing so, applicants who have been waiting the longest will receive the highest priority.
+Waiting list policies ensure that applicants who are truly interested in putting up a new repeater will have the best chance of obtaining coordination as pairs become available, and in doing so, applicants who have been waiting the longest will receive the highest priority.

 Q: How are applications that are on the waiting list processed?

-A: Whenever there is a cancellation of an existing coordination, or a modification made to an existing coordination, the waiting list is examined to determine any of the applications on the list could "fit" due to the cancellation or change.
+A: Whenever there is a cancellation of an existing coordination, or a modification made to one or more existing coordinations, the waiting list is examined to determine if any of the applications on the list could be approved as a function of the recent cancellation or modifications.
 The applications on the waiting list will be evaluated in the order received; that is, the oldest application will have the highest priority.

 Once an application is on the waiting list, the technical parameters of the proposal cannot be changed unless the applicant requests that the existing application be dismissed and a new application submitted in its place.
 However, the revised/resubmitted application will be placed at the bottom of the waiting list; it will not take the place of the former application.